By Brian E. Clark

 Midge also discovered that while a few others had rafted most of the river, no one had kayaked its entirety, said Gaechter, who became a raft guide after high school and then took up whitewater kayaking.
 Though a natural athlete, she struggled as a novice kayaker.
 She prevailed and soon reached expert status, though at 5 feet 4 inches tall and a woman, male kayakers often doubted her abilities – which she resented mightily.

 Unfortunately, Midge had never kayaked in his life when he settled on his Amazon quest, Gaechter said.
 He first took lessons in Scotland and then began coming to Ecuador to train with Small World Adventures from periods ranging from two weeks to two months.
-After eight years, he was a Class IV (skilled) boater.
+After eight years, he was a skilled, Class V boater.

 After the Montaro joined the Apurimac River, the name changed to the “Ene.”
 It flows through a part of Peru that was once controlled by a Communist rebel group called the “Sendero Luminoso,” or Shining Path.
 They also had to pass through a region where the indigenous Ashaninka people live.
 Though hostile to most outsiders after centuries of exploitation and abuse, the trio made it through safely.

-By the 60th day, they were at the Brazilian border and well into the flat water section of the expedition.
+By the 79th day of the expedition, they were at the Brazilian border and well into the flat water section of the expedition.

 “Prior to reaching the border, we’d had about a month of boring paddling,” she said.
-“At that point, things got interesting again because of strong upstream winds.
-We also so started encountering tides – which come hundreds of miles up the Amazon – and really big electrical storms.
+“At that point, things got interesting again because of strong upstream winds and huge storms.”

 “For the first week, we could successfully paddle against the incoming tides.
 But after that, it was fruitless.
 So we’d paddle for five or six hours while the tide was going out, then wait for an equal amount of time and then paddle again.
 But if we stopped paddling, we’d get blown back upstream.
 When working with the tide, we’d still only go three or four kilometers (2 to 2.5 miles) per hour.”